Muenke syndrome: Signs and symptoms

 Many people with this disorder have a premature fusion of skull bones along the coronal suture.
 Not every case has had craniosynostosis however.
 Other parts of the skull may be malformed as well.
 This will usually cause an abnormally shaped head, wide-set eyes, low set ears and flattened cheekbones in these patients.
 About 5 percent of affected individuals have an enlarged head (macrocephaly).
-There may also be associated hearing loss in 10–33% of cases and it is important for affected individuals to have hearing tests to check on the possibility of a problem.
-They can lose about 33-100% of hearing.
+There may also be mild to moderate hearing loss in 95% of cases and it is important for affected individuals to have hearing tests to check on the possibility of a problem.

 Most people with this condition have normal intellect, but developmental delay and learning disabilities are possible.
 The signs and symptoms of Muenke syndrome vary among affected people, and some findings overlap with those seen in other craniosynostosis syndromes.
 Between 6 percent and 7 percent of people with the gene mutation associated with Muenke syndrome do not have any of the characteristic features of the disorder.